Streetbees/ios-developer-challenge/README.md

 # Streetbees iOS developer challenge

-### Description
+## Description
 Using the best API available on this side of the universe [https://developer.marvel.com/](https://developer.marvel.com/) make a simple master detail app that allows the user to scroll through all the comics ever released and view details for each comic.

 You will need to sign up for a free developer account with Marvel.

-### Functional requirements (Using the Job to be Done framework)
+## Functional requirements

 - When I open the application I want to see a list of all Marvel’s released comic books
 - When tapping on a comic it should open up a modal view controller showing the cover art full screen

 Feel free to use whatever flare you can to show off your skills.

-### Design
+## Design

 ![design](design.png)

-### Technical requirements
+## Technical requirements

-- Application must be developed for the iPhone with Swift 4, iOS 11 and xcode 9.
-We are not expecting iPad support.
+Application must be developed support iOS 10, the code can be written with Swift 4+.
-- You are free to use whatever frameworks or tools you see fit

-### Evaluation Criteria
+## Evaluation Criteria
 - Adaptability.
 We want to see how well you can develop for the different screen sizes.
 - You create maintainable code
 - You create testable code